TPN Script Reference

 some more text here too command:arg1:arg2~

-The standard format for commands is a ~
+The standard format for commands is a ~ suffix.
+Historically, this has

 happened because I “didn’t want to be like the rest”.
 Almost immediately, a +